 [24] At this juncture, it is relevant to point out that the dum casta clause in terms of the deed of settlement does not require the cohabitation by the appellant with another man “as man and wife” but only “samewoning met ‘n ander man”.

 [25] In weighing up the evidence and testing the respondent’s allegations against the general probabilities it, in my view, falls to be accepted that the respondent’s version is probably true and the Court a quo was correct in accepting the same.
-The Court a quo made no findings as to the respective parties credibility nor was it necessary for it to do so.
+The Court a quo made no findings as to the respective parties’ credibility nor was it necessary for it to do so.

 [26] The tipping of the probabilities in favour of the respondent are borne out by the largely common cause facts recorded herein above.